Skip to main content

 Ask for the Fire Service for rivers, lakes and reservoirs.

-Ask for the coastguard for coastal areas, seaside and the River Thames.
+Ask for the Coastguard for coastal areas, seaside and the River Thames.

 1. Don't be tempted to go in.
 The water might be cold, which will limit your ability to swim and may cause cold water shock.